almai/gas-bulk-drafts/README.md

-# Bulk Email to Employees Contacts
+# Bulk Email Drafts to Employees Contacts

-A Google Apps Script application that automates creating draft emails for employess contacts with customizable templates and logging capabilities.
+A Google Apps Script application that automates creating draft emails for employees contacts with customizable templates and logging capabilities.

 ## Features

 - Creates draft emails from contact data in Google Sheets
+- Appends the Gmail signature of the default user
 - Supports multiple languages (English and German)
 - Handles formal and casual salutations
 - Customizable templates with variable substitution
 - Automatic logging of created drafts
 - Toast notifications for operation status

+## Google Sheet Example

+Head over to the [Google Sheet Example](https://docs.google.com/spreadsheets/d/15y1_PscTRG3AOKLNZ5dWT5T_oJFdcYFo-dHi0oLhnrc/edit?gid=176114814#gid=176114814), copy it to your Google Drive, and start using the application.

 ## Structure